opendatalabcz/parking-spot-detection/README.md

 of vehicles.
 Vehicles are used as a point of reference in order to get the parking spots.
 Parking spots are then classified on the newest snapshot from camera using custom trained classifier.
 Results are presented on a web page.

 ![](readme-img1.png)

+## Thesis
+The source of the masters thesis can be found in following repo. https://github.com/grohj/Park-Detector-Thesis